Jujutsu Kaisen Murder Hunt: rules, arenas, points

 The Culling Game is presented as a deadly game framed by strict rules, where thousands of people capable of using cursed energy are forced to participate.
 The territory is divided into 10 colonies spread across Japan, each enclosed by a barrier.
 An interface familiar, Kogane, serves as an intermediary for registration, score consultation, and rule enforcement.

-The indicated period for the event spans from November 1 to December 24, 2018, and the arc covers chapters 143 to 268 in the manga (according to the most common arc markers in fan bases and recaps).
+The indicated period for the event spans from November 1st to December 24th, 2018, and the arc covers chapters 143 to 268 in the manga (according to the most common arc markers in fan bases and summaries).

 Kenjaku's Objective and Tengen's Role

-At the heart of the scheme, Kenjaku pursues a simple-to-state, difficult-to-stop idea: forcing humanity's evolution by causing a country-wide change.
+At the heart of the scheme, Kenjaku pursues a simple-to-state and difficult-to-stop idea: forcing humanity's evolution by provoking a country-wide change.
 In the arc's explanations, this involves preparing a fusion linked to Tengen and accumulating cursed energy produced by the clashes in the colonies.

 Why the Colonies Change Everything

 The colonies are not just "combat zones."
-They create a legal and technical framework: they enclose, mandate registration, turn entrants into players, and make the Culling Game difficult to stop even if the organizer falls.
-This is one of the reasons why the characters quickly seek to modify the rules rather than "break" the system head-on.
+They create a legal and technical framework: they enclose, impose registration, transform entrants into players, and make the Culling Game difficult to stop even if the organizer falls.
+This is one of the reasons why the characters quickly seek to modify the rules rather than "breaking" the system head-on.

 The Rules of the Culling Game